Sunscreens

 Water resistance

 Water-resistant sunscreen has been tested to ensure it keeps you protected in the water.
-Sunscreens can claim to be 40 minutes, 2 hours or 4 hours water resistant.
+Sunscreens can claim to be water-resistant for anywhere from 40 minutes to 4 hours.

 Ingredients

-Sunscreen active ingredients can be divided into mineral ingredients (sometimes called physical ingredients) and chemical ingredients.
+Sunscreen active ingredients can be divided into mineral ingredients (sometimes called physical or natural ingredients) and chemical ingredients.

 Mineral ingredients (zinc oxide and titanium dioxide) were previously thought to reflect or scatter UV radiation.
 Studies have since shown that they protect by primarily absorbing UV radiation.
 They are effective at protecting against both UVA and UVB radiation.
-A downside is they leave white marks on the skin, although some products use nanoparticles – tiny molecules with one or more dimensions less than 100 nanometres (nm), which makes the sunscreen transparent.
+A downside is that they leave white marks on the skin, although some products use nanoparticles.
+Nanoparticles are tiny molecules with dimensions that are less than 100 nanometres (nm), making the sunscreen transparent.

 Chemical ingredients (such as octinoxate or oxybenzone) contain organic (carbon-based) compounds that work by absorbing UV radiation.
-Chemical ingredients absorb either UVA, UVB or both, so are often used in combination in a sunscreen.
+Chemical ingredients absorb either UVA, UVB, or both, so are often combined in sunscreens.

-Our frequently asked questions have more information about the safety of ingredients and environmental concerns.
+Our frequently asked questions have more information about the safety of sunscreen ingredients and environmental concerns.

 Sunscreens for kids